-North Carolina has the 11th highest infant mortality rate in the county - at a rate of 7.2 per 1,000.1
+North Carolina has the 11th highest infant mortality rate in the country - at a rate of 6.8 per 1,000.
+1

 Health care disparities in underserved and marginalized communities are largely to blame.
 Birthing people of color in North Carolina are more likely to die from preventable maternal health issues than White people.
 They are often met with racial bias and receive fewer educational services during labor and delivery than White people who give birth.
 These factors lead to worsening health outcomes for birthing people of color and their children.

 Black, American Indian and Hispanic babies are up to 2.4 times more likely to die in the first year2

 Black birthing people are 3 or 4 times more likely to die during childbirth3